Warranty and Terms

 - Stamped concrete can have imperfections that are done during the stamping process.
 Stamping errors do happen, but we found that it is very rare that there is a flaw that is too noticeable after the sealer is applied to take away from the beauty of stamped concrete.
-We always strive for perfection, but in reality there is normally a couple very small details in each stamped job that did not turn out 100% perfect and they may be too small for most people to ever notice them.
+We always strive for perfection, but in reality, there is normally a couple of very small details in each stamped job that did not turn out 100% perfect and they may be too small for most people to ever notice them.
 There is no warranty with stamped concrete flaws, but we can do patches on larger areas.

 - Concrete sealer can make the stamped concrete slippery when wet.
 We do not take responsibility if any slips and falls on stamped concrete.